kaidoj/google-maps-jobs-search-extension/README.md

 5. **Verify installation**
    - The extension should now appear in your list of extensions
-   - You should see the Google Maps Jobs Search icon in your browser toolbar
+   - You should see the Hidden Job Search Helper icon in your browser toolbar

 ## Usage